 - DFAT Private sector development web-page

-Private Sector Partnerships strategy
+Private Sector Partnerships and Engagement

 - Creating shared value through partnership: Ministerial statement on engaging the private sector in aid and development, 2015